New body camera footage shows knife-wielding man charging towards police before shooting

 After multiple commands to "drop the knife and surrender," Gomez continued to ignore police, police say.

-At one point in the video, after multiple attempts at getting Gomex to surrender, Gomez proceeds to charge at police before they fatally shoot him.
+At one point in the video, after multiple attempts at getting Gomez to surrender, Gomez proceeds to charge at police before they fatally shoot him.

 WATCH: Body Camera footage shows the perspective of Officer Macias moments before police shooting